FacebookTwitterLinkedInYouTube

 The second option is a generator which can be either on auto or manual start, depending on your preference.
 Auto start is likely to delay by about 15 to 30 seconds.
 The big advantage of a generator is that it should be powerful enough to run your air conditioning.
 Generally inverters are not.

-Tap water in the DR is normally safe to use for cooking, washing clothes and bathing but not for brushing your teeth or drinking.
+Living in the Dominican Republic – Water Tap water in the DR is normally safe to use for cooking, washing clothes and bathing but not for brushing your teeth or drinking.
 The supply is generally continuous even if the pressure sometimes falls.
 All houses have a standby tank system with a pressure pump, so water is not normally a problem.

 Drinking water is available in 18 liter or 5 US gallon containers, and is cheap at around US$1 per container.
 Dispensers with built in chillers are available at around RD$5,000 or US$150.
 Most shops or garages sell these containers.